mattt/Euler/README.md

 > Euler is named after [Leonhard Euler](http://en.wikipedia.org/wiki/Leonhard_Euler), the Swiss mathematician credited for the popularization of modern mathematical notation such as the Greek letters `Σ` for summation & `π` for the ratio of a circle's circumference to its diameter, the letters _`e`_ to denote the base of the natural logarithm & _`i`_ to denote the imaginary unit, `sin` & `cos` for trigonometric functions, and `f(x)` to denote the function `f` with argument `x`.

-## Installation

-_The infrastructure and best practices for distributing Swift libraries is currently being developed by the developer community during this beta period of the language and Xcode.
-In the meantime, you can simply add Euler as a git submodule, and drag the `Euler.swift` file into your Xcode project._

 ---

 ## Inventory